willdurand/Hateoas/README.md

 This library also provides a `LinkBuilder` which relies on a `RouterInterface` instance under the hood.
-In Symfony2, you could use the `router` service as shown in the following example, but this library is not tied to Symfony2 Only builders needs the Routing and the Form components by now.
+In Symfony2, you could use the `router` service as shown in the following example, but this library is not tied to Symfony2.
+Only builders need the Routing and the Form components by now.

 ``` php
 <?php